 And why it could help Macklemore to cede the mic once and a while.

 Anyways.
-The VMAs happened at about 3am on Monday morning and made for the sort of compelling television that only a series of potential trainwrecks can.
+The VMAs happened last night, and in case you didn’t watch (or read our liveblog), they made for the sort of compelling television that only a series of potential trainwrecks can.
 Some moments were great, some moments were horrific, and others still were complete letdowns.
 Katy Perry, I am looking at you.

 More interesting than the performances were the unintentional moments of interstitial, Kuleshov Effect-fostered gold.
 Drake looking perpetually grim throughout the telecast, Rihanna looking unapologetically disinterested, One Direction being visually called out as pretenders to *NSYNC’s throne during their performance, and the shot of Taylor Swift mouthing, “Shut the fuck up!” to Selena Gomez during One Direction’s stage time were all much more memorable than anything pre-planned.
 Not to mention Swift’s dancing, which was pretty astounding.
 Or anyone’s dancing who wasn’t Miley Cyrus’s, really.